Triumph Logo

 Triumph Logo 1923-1931

-In the 1920s, the designers have brought back the classic shield, adding new colors to it.
-The center area is blue, the frame is dark gold, and a red inverted triangle appears at the bottom.
+In the 1920s, designers brought back the classic shield by adding new colors.
+The center area became blue, the border became dark gold, and a red inverted triangle appeared at the bottom.

 1932 – 1933